1Kill2Steal/yew-site/README.md

 ## Short Description & Instructions

-It uses WASM bindgen with the Yew framework and the yew router to serve the website.
+It uses `wasm-bindgen` with the Yew framework and the yew router to serve the website.
 The website itself is straight-forward as it features the following
 content:

 - Sticky navigation bar
 - Fixed at the bottom Footer
 - 3 pages: Homepage, About Me, Gallery
+- 2 page categories: Projects and Blogs

 The Gallery images are locally saved and the instructions to set the gallery images are the following: